 - Blanaid Mee et al (July 2020) What GDPR and the Health Research Regulations (HRRs) mean for Ireland: a research perspective

 The following editorial explains some key points in relation to GDPR itself:

 - Rik Crutzen et al (May 2019) Why and how we should care about the General Data Protection Regulation

 The following article outlines how the HRRs differ from GDPR, and includes a comprehensive legal review:

 - Mary Kirwan et al (July 2020) What GDPR and the Health Research Regulations (HRRs) mean for Ireland: 'explicit consent' - a legal analysis

-- is considering a number of possible amendments to the HRRs - See press release (8 April 2019) Possible amendments to health research regulations - matters under consideration by the Department of Health
+- been considering a number of possible amendments to the HRRs - See press release (8 April 2019) Possible amendments to health research regulations - matters under consideration by the Department of Health

-- has defended the HRRs and argued the case for 'explicit consent' - See Department presentation (Nov 2019) GDPR and Health Research Regulations - where we are and why we're there.
+- defended the HRRs and argued the case for 'explicit consent' - See Department presentation (25 Nov 2019) GDPR and Health Research Regulations - where we are and why we're there.

-This presentation was given at an Irish Academy of Medical Science (IAMS) Public Meeting held in November 2019.
-IAMS had commissioned a review of the HRR in 2018, as follows:
+This presentation was given at an Irish Academy of Medical Science (IAMS) Public Meeting - IAMS had commissioned a review of the HRR in 2018, as follows:

 In summary, the HRRs have had a significant impact on the conduct of health research in Ireland.
 Amendments are anticipated, and a full review has been requested.